Co-evolving Agent Architectures and Interpretable Reasoning for Automated Optimization: Discussion

-Table~\ref{table:ablation} shows a monotonic improvement as components are added.
-Compared with the base LLM, +CoT provides moderate gains, especially on IndustryOR, NL4OPT, and BWOR.
-This confirms that explicit intermediate reasoning is helpful, but CoT alone does not provide a mechanism for adapting the workflow structure.
+Table~\ref{table:ablation} shows a clear stepwise improvement as components are added.
+The base LLM obtains a weighted accuracy (WA) of 62.9\% over the five evolutionary benchmarks.
+Adding CoT raises WA to 67.4\%, with visible gains on IndustryOR, NL4OPT, and BWOR.
+This indicates that explicit intermediate reasoning is useful, but a fixed reasoning template alone is insufficient for adapting the solving workflow to heterogeneous OR instances.

-The +EC variant further improves the results, particularly on IndustryOR and BWOR.
-This indicates that evolutionary search is useful for exploring alternative reasoning patterns.
-However, direct text-level mutation does not explicitly constrain the structure of the generated workflow, and its improvements are smaller than those obtained after introducing the AOE representation.
+Introducing evolutionary search through +EC further increases WA to 75.8\%.
+The largest gains appear on IndustryOR and BWOR, where accuracy improves from 54.20\% to 64.85\% and from 53.68\% to 67.34\%, respectively, relative to +CoT.
+These improvements show that evolutionary variation can discover more effective reasoning patterns than a single static prompt.
+However, because +EC mutates the text representation directly, it does not explicitly preserve workflow topology or phase-level execution dependencies.